boredazfcuk/docker-icloudpd/README.md

 **webhook_https**: If this is set to 'True then the Webhoot notification URL will use HTTPS, otherwise it will default to HTTP.

-**dingtalk_token**: If the notification_type is set to 'Dingtalk' this is mandatory.
-This is the access token generated by the Dingtalk application(PC/Mac) , and the 'Security Settings' should select 'Custom Keywords' and enter the content of **notification_title**, it will default to **boredazfcuk/iCloudPD**.
+**dingtalk_token**: If the notification_type is set to 'Dingtalk' then this is the access token generated by the Dingtalk application.
+In the Dingtalk application, go to 'Security Settings', select 'Custom Keywords' and set to to the same value as **notification_title**.

 ## VOLUME CONFIGURATION

-It also requires a named volume mapped to /config.
+This container requires a named volume mapped to /config.
 This is where is stores the authentication cookie.
-Without it, it will lose the cookie information each time the container is recreated
+Without it, it will lose the cookie information each time the container is recreated.
 It will download the photos to the "/home/${user}/iCloud" photos directory.
 You need to create a bind mount into the container at this point.

 ## FAILSAFE FEATURE